kubesphere/website/content/en/blogs/faas-openfunction.md

 Thus, Dapr is suitable for function computing platforms.

-## OpenFunction: the Next Generation Platform for Open-Source Function Computing
+## OpenFunction: a Modern Cloud-Native Serverless Computing Platform

 Based on researches on the technologies mentioned above, an open-source project named [OpenFunction](https://github.com/OpenFunction/OpenFunction/) came into being.
 Its architecture is shown in the following figure.